 How Many Blog Categories Are Too Many?

 The number of categories for a blog seems to be a gray area.
-Back in 2008 Darren Rowse wrote about blog categories.
-They really doesn’t seem to be any clear answers on the exact number.
+Back in 2008, Darren Rowse wrote about blog categories.
+They really don’t seem to be any clear answers on the exact number.

-Where to Start Cutting Your Blog Categories?
+Where To Start Cutting Your Blog Categories?

-Start with your categories that have 0 or 1 posts only.
-Then keep deleting until you get to around to 50-100.
+Start with your categories that have 0 or 1 post only.
+Then keep deleting the categories until you get to around 50-100.
 Then take more severe action and cut those that have 2-3 posts.

 What Do You Do After You Cut Your Categories?

 You can also add descriptions to your categories.
-For example I have one named Time, it’s about saving time on blogging.
+For example, I have one named Time, it’s about saving time on blogging.
 So I added the description because time is way too broad of a subject for a reader to understand what it is all about.

 Now maybe you had no categories assigned to your posts.
 Now you just have to add a few to your blog and categorize each post.
 That seems like it would be an easier task than having too many.
 Live and learn, right?

-To-Follow or No-Follow Attribute on Your Categories?
+To-Follow or No-Follow Attribute On Your Categories?

 I was reading in several places that it is a good idea to use the no-follow attribute on categories for SEO.
 And then I remembered when I did searches for my posts sometimes the categories would show in snippets and it would look odd.

 What about you – do you use the no-follow attribute for your blog categories?
 And if that is true of categories what about tags?